 To be able to use tax benefits (entrepreneur's allowance) you must spend at least 1,225 hours in a year on your company.
 So, keep track of your hours in your business administration.
 You are obliged to keep your business administration for 7 years.

 4. Filing your tax return

 You must pay VAT over your turnover from your income as a musician.
-You usually file a VAT return every quarter.
-But you can also ask the Dutch Tax and Customs Administration whether you can file a monthly or annual return.
+You usually file a VAT return at the end of every quarter.
+But you can also ask the Tax Administration whether you can file a monthly or annual return.
 In addition to VAT returns, you also have to file an income tax return once a year.

 In several cases, you can choose not to charge VAT on your income.
 You can use the artist scheme (artiestenregeling, in Dutch) for this.
 In that case, you have your client pay payroll taxes and premiums on your income.
 You are then actually employed for a short period of time.
 Conditions apply.
 Please note that you state the wages you receive via the artist scheme in box 1 of your tax return.

 Small Allowance Scheme (KVR)

 Instead of the artist scheme, you can also use the Small Allowance Scheme (Kleinevergoedingsregeling, KVR).
 You use this scheme when you charge your client expenses instead of a wage.
 The maximum amount you may charge is €163.
 You must be able to justify the use of the KVR to the Tax Administration.
 So, keep the receipts of your expenses (for example, petrol money and a new turntable).

 5. Use of deductions and schemes

 When filing your tax returns, you can state business expenses that you may deduct.
 That allows you to pay less tax.
 For example, consider these costs:

 - Purchase and maintenance of musical instruments and equipment